 After going on a few dates, women often assume that the connection they feel equates to a commitment from a guy.
 Remember, you just met him, and while you may think he’s the cutest thing after your favorite teddy bear, you’re only on the third date.

 Empower yourself with a positive mindset and keep your dating expectations realistic.
 It’s all about how the two of you mesh and whether there’s potential for the long term.

 Too many women believe they need to impress the guy.
 It shouldn’t be about games.
 It should be about how the two of you experience the connection.
 While it’s okay to let a guy pursue you, it’s wise to keep a handle on the proverbial remote control of your emotions.
 Are you feeling a connection?
 Is he?
 And most importantly, are you both feeling it?

 What should you know by the end of the third date?

-If enough time and communication have passed, you’ll also have a pretty good feeling about what you both want and need in general in a potential relationship.
+If enough time and communication have passed, you’ll also have a pretty good feeling about what you both want and need in a potential relationship.
 You’ll know because you will have discussed your hobbies, interests, and activities you could do as a couple.